matttgregg/advent2020/README.md

 interpret. <Sigh> Four dimensions.

 * My release run for the month is now up to 2.2s thanks to today being ~1.2s.
 (Debug run is at 34s in total.)
+** Update.
+Ok, I said I wouldn't optimize much, but had the idea of really aggressively only working on cells which can change. i.e. every active cube, plus it's neighbours.
+It feels quite clunky (a lot of code to check we don't double count) but leads to a 10x speed up.
+Gives the impression that a set based approach might be both significantly simpler and also performant.

 * A Redditor pointed out that John Conway died this year, so it's nice to see something of a tribute here.